Chronic Pain Can Be a Powerful Opportunity

 • Psalm 34:19

 Not surprisingly these are all verses that shine a light on suffering or trials and trusting God’s deliverance.
-Widening my scriptural vocabulary to include more specific truths to apply to pain and suffering has made a huge difference in my outlook during rougher patches.
+Widening my scriptural vocabulary to include specific truths to apply to pain and suffering has made a huge difference in my outlook during rougher patches.

 Sometimes when everything seems to be falling apart, it can be all too easy and natural to feed into self-pity, anger, and overall exhaustion with our circumstances.
 It can feel like we are at the end of our rope and don’t know how we will get through the next hour let alone the rest of our lives if things don’t change.

 I’ve found it absolutely critical at those moments to turn to a verse like one of these and allow it to penetrate my despairing thoughts.
-It does make a difference, and meditating on or carrying around these verses proactively help arm me so that I am more prepared when those despairing thoughts come and can be quicker to replace them with truths from Scripture.
+It does make a difference, and meditating on or carrying around these verses proactively helps arm me so that I am more prepared when those despairing thoughts come and can be quicker to replace them with truths from Scripture.

 How do you find comfort on especially painful days?

-Some days a bad day might mean an extreme excess of fatigue or dizziness or headaches in which case I am not up for reading or blogging or anything but can find comfort in closing my eyes and listening to a good podcast or sermon or take a bath.
-I find that this will be a good way to encourage my soul and heart even when I don’t have the energy or mental ability to read my Bible or an encouraging book.
+A bad day might mean an extreme excess of fatigue, dizziness, or headaches.
+In this case, I am not up for reading, blogging, or anything.
+But I can find comfort in closing my eyes and listening to a good podcast or sermon.
+Soaking or taking a bath is also helpful.I find this is a good way to encourage my soul and heart even when I don’t have the energy or mental ability to read my Bible or an encouraging book.

 Chronic Pain #opportunity